 Speak to a licensed insurance agent experienced with short term disability in order to complete your application to purchase a policy.
 Most people purchase policies at work, when their employer offers the policies.
 The agent will ask a series of medical questions, and will need to verify income with your employer.
 The application will be submitted to the carrier for policy approval.

 The Oregon Trail provided a path to wealth and prosperity for many settlers, but came with perils as well.
 Likewise, growing families in The Beaver State are following a different trail full of perils.
 Starting or adding to your family adds extra costs into the equation.
 It may be a bigger house, and extra car, or just additional medical expenses to cover prenatal care and the hospital bill when mom delivers her baby.
+Oregon does not offer a state program.
 A loss of income can be devastating.

 Twenty five percent of pregnancies will experience one or more complications.
 Many women undergoing infertility treatments, those older in age, and those conceiving multiples often experience a high risk pregnancy.
 Your gynecologist may require you to stop working months before your due date.

 Use short term disability for pregnancy to support your income while on leave.
 Your doctor needs to certify the medical reason behind your absence from work.

 Oregon maternity laws allow for up to 36 weeks of unpaid job protected leave: before delivery, while recovering from childbirth, and caring for your infant.
 Having income coming in while away from the job is a great stress reliever, and allows you to focus on your own health, and viability of your newborn.

 In Oregon only short term disability sold at your work site will cover normal childbirth, helping you generate maternity leave pay.